Hardcore wrestling: 1990s

 In 1989, Frontier Martial-Arts Wrestling (FMW) was founded in Japan, the first promotion dedicated largely to the wild brawling style.
 In the early 1990s, the Puerto Rican promoter Víctor Quiñones arrived in Japan, being invited to FMW as the special manager.
 FMW escalated the violence to legitimately dangerous new levels, with barbed wire ropes, timed C4 explosives, exploding wire ropes, and "land mines", known as "deathmatch".
 The federation featured many future North American stars, and became very popular worldwide.

 Soon after, in the United States, two independent promotions had brief but significant runs, serving as prototypes for Extreme Championship Wrestling.
 The Philadelphia-based Tri-State Wrestling Alliance held occasional supercards that featured big name stars among their own local talent, and showcased wild bloody main event brawls with Abdullah the Butcher, The Sheik, Jesse James Sr. and others.
 The National Wrestling Federation (formerly known as Continental Wrestling Alliance) was based in New York state.
 Both TWA and NWF featured Larry Winters and D. C. Drake, who engaged in a long blood feud.

 The two promotions ended about the same time, and National Wrestling Alliance Eastern Championship Wrestling took their place, with many of the same wrestlers and venues.
 Eddie Gilbert was the initial booker, and was replaced a few months later by Paul Heyman.
 After splitting off from the NWA, the company changed its name to Extreme Championship Wrestling, and became the leading independent hardcore wrestling federation in North America.
-ECW coined the term "hardcore wrestling", but its usage there was slightly different than it is used today.
+ECW coined the term "hardcore wrestling", but its usage there was slightly different from how it is used today.
 In ECW, 'hardcore' referred to a strong work ethic, high levels of effort, dedication to the fans, and lack of fluff or filler.
 Their level of violence rarely equaled that of the Japanese promotions.